-3.4.2.1 - Number of functional MoUs with Institutions of national, international importance, other universities, industries, corporate houses etc. during the year
+3.7.2 - Number of functional MoUs with institutions of national and/or international importance, other universities, industries, corporate houses, etc. during the year (only functional MoUs with ongoing activities to be considered)

-File Description Documents e-Copies of the MoUs with institution./ industry/corporate houses View File Any additional information No File Uploaded Details of functional MoUs with institutions of national, international importance, other universities etc during the year View File
+File Description Documents e-copies of the MoUs with institution/ industry/ corporate house View File Details of functional MoUs with institutions of national, international importance, other institutions etc. during the year View File Any additional information No File Uploaded